CodingLife1024/blog-content/speaking-in-tongues.md

 In Hindi, I find friends and laughter,
 Words that crackle like the streets I grew up on.
-We share jokes, stories, memories—
+We share jokes, stories, memories-
 But the language wears two faces.
 In its everyday form, it feels like a second home,
 But when it speaks its purest version,